blinxen/blinools/README.md

 ## License

-The source code is primarily distributed under the terms of the MIT License.
+The source code is distributed under the terms of the GNU General Public License v3.0 (or later).
 See LICENSE for details.